LSSTDESC/firecrown/CONTRIBUTING_ADVANCED.md

 The reusable workflow definition used is always the one on `master`, but the source code and `environment.yml` checked out during testing come from the branch named in `ref`.

-For push events, `ci.yml` intentionally does not filter by branch name in its `on.push.branches` trigger (which would require duplicating the list).
-Instead, a lightweight `should-run` gateway job reads `ci-branches.json` at runtime and sets an output flag; the actual CI call is skipped if the pushed branch is not in the supported list.

 ### Adding or removing a supported branch